jaxaz/welcome2web3/README.md

-## Words from the anonymous lecturer
+## Words from the developer of W2W3

 ### Why?